ShinChven/doc-gpt/README.md

 ## Configuration

 doc-gpt stores its configuration in `~/.doc-gpt/config.json`.
 You can manually edit this file if needed, but it's recommended to use the `config` command to manage your configurations.

+## Supported Providers

+doc-gpt now supports the following providers:
+1. OpenAI
+2. Azure OpenAI
+3. Ollama
+4. Claude (Anthropic)
+5. Google Generative AI

+Each provider may have specific requirements for model names and API configurations.
+When configuring a new model, make sure to use the correct provider name and follow any provider-specific instructions.

 ## Error Handling